A team dedicated to creating possibilities

 Paul Weiland – Adapted Sports Program Coordinator

 Paul Weiland is a Certified Health and Physical Education teacher with an Adaptive Physical Education certification.
 Weiland has coached Wheelchair Basketball at the high school and college level and was part of the USA Paralympics Wheelchair Basketball Selection Committee in 2008.
 Weiland has extensive experience in developing, organizing, managing and coaching a multitude of adaptive sport programs.
 Weiland is very passionate about helping individuals of all abilities realize their full potential on the field of play and in life.
-At Chapter 126 Weiland is involved in every aspect of the facility from running sports programs to teaching group exercise classes, hosting family nights and facilitating community outreach.
+At Oak Hill, Weiland is involved in every aspect of the facility from running sports programs to teaching group exercise classes, hosting family nights and facilitating community outreach.
 In his spare time, he switches from coach to player and can be found on the courts playing for the Connecticut Spokebenders Wheelchair Basketball Team.

 Christy Bosley – Exercise Physiologist

-Christy Bosley, exercise physiologist at Chapter 126, has both a B.S. in Exercise Science and Health Promotion and an M.S. in Exercise Science specializing in Exercise Physiology from Florida Atlantic University.
+Christy Bosley, exercise physiologist at Oak Hill, has both a B.S. in Exercise Science and Health Promotion and an M.S. in Exercise Science specializing in Exercise Physiology from Florida Atlantic University.
 Christy is passionate about getting everyone moving.
 While working on her undergraduate degree Christy volunteered for the Louis and Anne Green Memory & Wellness Center for individuals with memory disorders, as well as the Peter Blum Family YMCA where she worked with kids with disabilities in an after-school program.
 Christy then interned at the Miami Project to Cure Paralysis in Miami, FL and later was hired as a research assistant where she worked for 5 years.
 Upon returning to Connecticut, she started to work for Gaylord Specialty Healthcare and the Greater Hartford YMCA as the Adaptive Sports/Fitness Coordinator.
 Christy is a proud dog mom of a black lab Lucy and loves to hike and travel on her free time.

 Stephanie Gesualdi – Fitness Trainer